no-sec-marko/Dradis-Client/README.md

 pid = 36
 # Retrieves all the Issues in your specific project.
 all_issues = client.get_issue_list(pid=pid)
-assert all_issues is not None
 # Retrieves a single Issue from your specified project.
 issue = client.get_issue(pid=pid, issue_id=all_issues[0][0][1])
-assert issue is not None

 new_issue_text = {"Title": "Dangerous HTTP methods: TRACE",
                   "Rating": "Medium",